ddev/ddev.com/src/content/blog/scripts-powered-by-ddev.md

 As an example, consider the steps for installing a shop, like for example [shopware](https://ddev.readthedocs.io/en/latest/users/quickstart/#shopware).
 The lpm tool, and due to business needs, has to support all (recent) versions of this shop.
 And for ensuring that the installation always works the tool needs to set the versions of the dependencies of shopware, like PHP or mariadb, before running the ddev commands, like 'config', for each major version (sometimes, even minor version) of the shop.
 The user has the need of installing a shop locally, and lpm provides a command for that.
 The user does not care about how the shop is installed or the differences between different shop versions.

-So, lsm offers to the users a simplified and more focused experience compared to DDEV's experience: DDEV is the general tool that can achieve everything.
+lsm offers a simplified and more focused experience compared to DDEV's out-of-the-box experience: DDEV is the general tool that can achieve everything.
 On the other hand, lsm, powered by DDEV, is the specific tool for doing specific operations.
-For most of the users, lsm is enough.
-For most advanced users, lsm is a first step in using DDEV.
+For most users, lsm is enough.
+For most advanced users, lsm is a first step toward using DDEV.

 ## The result